 Early in the history of Adventism its own westward movement got under way.
-The early peregrinations of the REVIEW AND HERALD illustrate the trend.
-The first volume of the REVIEW was printed at Paris, Maine.
+The early peregrinations of the Review and Herald illustrate the trend.
+The first volume of the Review was printed at Paris, Maine.
 The second at Saratoga Springs, New York.
 The next few at Rochester, New York, and then, after 1855, for almost 50 years, it was published at Battle Creek, Michigan.
 The early leaders gave heed to Ellen White's words: "I saw that God has opened a way for the spread of present truth in the West."
-The term "West" in this context was applied essentially to the schools as early as 1853.
+The term "West" in this context was applied essentially to the Great Lakes region.

+Although it was after the church was organized in 1863 that its system of education took form, there were some feeble and short-lived attempts at operating home schools as early as 1853.
 Abortive attempts were made in the early years at Battle Creek and elsewhere to start church schools, but it was not until 1872 that Goodloe H. Bell opened the first Seventhday Adventist church school at Battle Creek.
 Two years later Battle Creek College opened with an enrollment of 100.
 Subsequently it was moved to Berrien Springs, Michigan, and has served well the needs of the young people of the church as Emmanuel Missionary College, and since 1959 as Andrews University.